cml87/SpringCore_111_forJenkins/README.md

 ## Loose coupling
 The first step towards loose coupling is the use of interfaces.
-Put the methods of a class we are interested on in and interface and make that class to implement this interface.
+Put the methods of a class we are interested on in an interface and make that class to implement this interface.
 Then, use the interface reference, whenever we need to use a method of this class.
 For example: